destination-earth/DestinE_ESA_GFTS/gfts-track-reconstruction/jupyterhub/README.md

 1. create bucket for storing tofu state.
 Create user and store in `secrets/ovh-creds.sh`, and put bucket name in s3 backend configuration
 2. create API token for OVH API, store in `secrets/ovh-creds.sh`

-Next, run tofu, which will create the kubernetes cluster
+Next, run tofu within the `/deploy/tf` directory, which will create the kubernetes cluster

 ```bash
 tofu init